 In a modern terminal environment, there is no shortage of data and, increasingly, no shortage of KPIs to make that data “actionable.”
 The problem is having the right KPIs.
 KPIs combined with the latest Business Intelligence (BI) tools provide granular visibility as never seen before.
 How can these insights be used to drive logistics performance and decision-making?
 Good KPIs are also quickly measurable and reproducible.
 Equally, if not more important, all departments across the company should have the same understanding of a particular KPI.

 BI tools take the dashboard idea to the next level.
-Beyond simple reporting, they offer trend analysis, forecasting, what-if-scenarios and have the power to drill down to the deepest level of detail to analyze each transaction.
+Beyond simple reporting, they offer trend analysis, forecasting, and what-if scenarios, and they have the power to drill down to the deepest level of detail to analyze each transaction.
 In the race for data, the latest BI tools combine data from a multitude of sources and enable port and terminal operators to discover new relations in their company’s data structure.

 Data Literacy – It’s Not a Skill-set; It’s a Mindset

-Describing ways of how to drive data literacy and transforming an organizational culture towards becoming more data or insights-driven would require an entire article by itself.
+Describing ways to drive data literacy and transforming an organizational culture toward becoming more data- or insights-driven would require an entire article by itself.
 Do not be put off by the subject.
-It should also not come as a surprise, after all, that in 2018 we penned a paper in Port Technology titled “Humans and Technology Understanding the Sceptical User” where we dug into the psychology of humans and change, especially change resulting from technology projects.
+It should also not come as a surprise, after all, that in 2018 we penned a paper in Port Technology titled “Humans and Technology: Understanding the Sceptical User,” where we dug into the psychology of humans and change, especially change resulting from technology projects.
 Normally, there is no need to run an entire organizational overhaul with a massive management consulting project.
 The best way to get started with this is to pick an area of need, find early adopters, and generate results.

 So, what does all of this mean for us?
 We have seen that data analytics is already much more than just a tool that gives us quicker access to our numbers for reporting purposes.
 It is a tool that allows us to aggregate and view business and associated data in context, which enables us to make informed, fact-based decisions.
 Modern BI platforms allow users to access governed, curated information and then extend it using readily available data from a centralized data analytics platform.
-This gives people a huge advantage by not having to escalate questions across a hierarchy but enables them to make decisions by themselves – with the highest level of certainty.
+This gives people the huge advantage of not having to escalate questions across a hierarchy.
+It enables them to make decisions by themselves – with the highest level of certainty.

 How Can INFORM Help?